mitul-kalariya/scrapping-webs/README.md

 ### Installation

 Use the command `python setup.py install`.
 This will install the whole package in your virtual environment and you can use the following code and get started.
+Sitemap data is available only for 3 days Including today's date.
 ### Usage
 ```
 # To fetch all the article links from today's date only